htcondor/htcondor/docs/admin-manual/configuration-macros.rst

-    ``TRUST_UID_DOMAIN`` setting is defined to ``True``, HTCondor will not perform this test, and will trust whatever ``UID_DOMAIN`` is presented by the submit machine when trying to spawn a job, instead of making sure the submit machine’s host name matches the ``UID_DOMAIN``.
+    ``TRUST_UID_DOMAIN`` setting is defined to ``True``, HTCondor will not perform this test, and will trust whatever ``UID_DOMAIN`` is presented by the submit machine when trying to spawn a job, instead of making sure the submit machine's host name matches the ``UID_DOMAIN``.
 When not defined, the default is ``False``, since it is more secure to perform this test.